-I’m running this course with the help of a course manager, coaches, and other support staff.
-Although I can’t promise a personal reply to each and every message, I will be very active in the online forum, answering questions, providing feedback, and sharing my private notes with resources that address common pain points.
+Although I can’t promise a personal reply to each and every message, I will occasionally check in to the online forum and Slack, to answer questions, provide feedback, and share my private notes with resources that address common pain points.

 What kinds of industries or professions does this work for?

 With the 25,000 or so participants in my previous online courses, and another 3,000 in live workshops and corporate trainings, I’ve seen a common theme: everyone struggles with managing the massive information flow inherent in knowledge work.
 I’ve designed this course to focus on methods that apply equally to anyone who thinks for a living.

 I’ll be able to share numerous examples from my work coaching individuals and consulting with companies, and the other participants always have many of their own examples and discoveries to share.
 Yet another benefit of group learning!

 I’ll draw heavily from the fields of behavioral science, cognitive psychology, design thinking, human-centered and UX design, and theory of constraints.
 But the primary source is my experience consulting, training, and coaching some of the highest-performing creative professionals in the world, in multiple industries, inside organizations and out.

 Is there a money-back guarantee?